EudsonSouza/product-catalog-api/docs/01-Architecture/LayeredArchitecture.md

-# Clean Architecture
+# N-Layered Architecture

-> _This document explains the Clean Architecture implementation in the Product Catalog API._
+> _This document explains the N-Layered Architecture implementation in the Product Catalog API._

 ---
-last_updated: 2025-10-15
+last_updated: 2025-10-16
-source: created
+source: updated
 ---

 ## Purpose

-This document describes how Clean Architecture principles are applied in the Product Catalog API, detailing the responsibilities of each layer and the dependency rules that govern them.
+This document describes how N-Layered Architecture principles are applied in the Product Catalog API, detailing the responsibilities of each layer and the dependency rules that govern them.

-## Clean Architecture Principles
+## N-Layered Architecture Principles

-The Product Catalog API follows Clean Architecture (also known as Onion Architecture or Hexagonal Architecture) with these core principles:
+The Product Catalog API follows N-Layered Architecture (also known as Traditional Layered Architecture) with these core principles:

-1. **Independence of Frameworks**: Business logic doesn't depend on external frameworks
+1. **Separation of Concerns**: Each layer has a specific responsibility
+2. **Dependency Flow**: Upper layers depend on lower layers
-2. **Testability**: Business logic can be tested without UI, database, or external services
+3. **Testability**: Business logic can be tested with proper mocking
-3. **Independence of UI**: The UI can change without affecting business logic
-4. **Independence of Database**: Business logic is not bound to a specific database
-5. **Independence of External Agencies**: Business logic doesn't know about external services
+4. **Maintainability**: Clear structure makes code easy to understand and modify

 ## Dependency Rule

-**Dependencies point inward**: Outer layers can depend on inner layers, but inner layers cannot depend on outer layers.
+**Dependencies flow downward**: Upper layers can depend on lower layers.

 ```
 ┌─────────────────────────────────────────┐